 What is Early College?

-Costs: Tuition & Fees
+Costs: Tuition & Books

 |WVU Parkersburg Early College||Regular WVU Parkersburg Tuition**||WVU Tuition**||Marshall University Tuition**|

-|Cost per 3-hour course||$150||$440||$885||$834.75|
+|Cost per 3-hour course||$150||$459||$942||$876|

 How can students complete a full year of college while still in high school?

-Note: The schedule below is not required to be enrolled in Early College.
-It is just an example of how it is possible to complete a full year of college in high school.
-Students can develop a schedule according to what best fits individual needs.
+Note: The schedule above is not required to be enrolled in Early College.
+It is an example of how to complete a full year of college in high school.
+Students can develop a schedule according to what best fits their individual needs.